aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/05-create-a-dataflow.md

 1. Review the updated bar chart visual that now sorts chronologically.

    >**Note** The main benefit of using date offset columns is that reports can filter by relative dates in a customized way.
-(Slicers and filters and also filter by relative date and time periods, but this behavior cannot be customized.
+(Slicers and filters and also filter by relative date and time periods, but this behaviour cannot be customized.
 They also don't allow filtering by quarters.)

 1. Save the Power BI Desktop file.